Ufine Battery at KES 2025

 Cost $8-$15 $3-$8

-Best For Heavy-duty vehicles, high current Daily drivers, budget builds
+Best For Heavy-duty vehicles, high current (trucks, RVs) Daily drivers, standard cars, budget builds

 Battery terminal screws are fasteners that attach the battery cables to the terminals using a screw mechanism.
 These screws, often made from metal, allow users to tighten or loosen them to secure the connection.